andrewcooke/uncode/README.md

 ### annealing guesses

-* an initial guess is made at decoding the ciphertext by replacing the most common symbol with the most common letter in the reference text, the second most common symbol with the second most common letter, etc.
+* an initial guess is made at decoding the ciphertext by replacing the most common symbol with the most common letter (ie most common 1-gram) in the reference text, the second most common symbol with the second most common letter, etc.

 * the "score" of the guess is calculated by adding together the log weights of the different n-grams (this is a value roughly proportional to the probability that the plaintext comes from the same